+Did you learn how to create your own QR code?
 That’s why we created these free printable QR code templates.
-Couple them with our simple printable instructions on how to scan a QR code.
+Couple them with our simple printable instructions on how to scan a QR code or how to run a QR code test.
 Doing so makes it as easy as humanly possible for your guests to feel safe in public.
-And you’ll be well on your way to seamlessly delivering on the public’s expectations of germ-free dining.
+And you’ll be well on your way to seamlessly delivering on the public’s germ-free expectations.

 How to Update Your QR Code Design Template

 Click on any QR code template here and you’ll see a high-quality printable version of it.
 Follow these steps to insert your QR code into it.